CERTCC/Vultron/docs/process_models/report_management.md

     A -->|defer| D
 ```

-Similarly, a Participant might resume work on a $Deferred$ report,
+Similarly, a Participant might resume work on a _Deferred_ report,
-moving it to the $Accepted$ state.
+moving it to the _Accepted_ state.

 ```mermaid
 graph LR